October 3, 2024 | Roman Lisovskiy

 What Do Interest Rate Cuts Mean for Small- and Medium-Sized Businesses?

-Interest rate cuts are generally good news for businesses and consumers.
+Interest rate cuts are generally good news for both businesses and consumers.
 Lower interest rates can make borrowing more affordable, and they are also usually accompanied by an increase in consumer spending.

 What do interest rate cuts mean for small businesses?